Should I be upgrading all my dependencies on a regular basis?

 De eerste vier zaken op een (macOS) ontwikkelmachine voor beginners

-An article, posted about 5 years ago filed in development, help, macos, system, configuration, php, python, ruby, sublimetext, editor, docker & homebrew.
+An article, posted more than 5 years ago filed in development, help, macos, system, configuration, php, python, ruby, vscode, sublimetext, editor, docker & homebrew.

 1. Update eerst naar de laatste versie van ’t OS, Mojave.
 Je kunt deze gratis downloaden in de App store, zie upgrade instructies voor Mojave.